Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Implementation of

-Each SDR is connected to a band 78 Time Division Duplex~(TDD) Tower Mounted Booster~(TMB) comprising of a Power Amplifier in the transmit chain and Low Noise Amplifier~(LNA) in the receive chain. \ifthenelse{\boolean{12pager}} {} { The detailed specifications of the TMB and UEB can be seen in Table~\ref{tab:tmbueb}.
-The Host computer acts as baseband processing unit for the three radios which are connected to TMB and Antennas, covering \360\degree\ cell. } Each TMB is connected to a commscope SS-65M-R2 antenna.
-The three commscope antennas covers a $360^\circ$ cell.
-The Directional Coupler (DC) and RF Sensor are for wireless guard as discussed in Section~\ref{subsec:arasoft-design}.
-The SDRs, along with the TDD frontends, support open-source 5G and O-RAN experiments using software platforms such as OpenAirInterface5G~\cite{OpenAirI2:online}. \ifthenelse{\boolean{12pager}} {} { On each baseband processing unit (i.e. Host computer), docker daemon creates docker containers for users on demand to perform multiple experiments concurrently at each BS, as shown in Figure~\ref{fig:arasdr_arch}.
-This containerization enables users to bring their own pre-built docker images with an already installed 5G software stack for testing and experimentation.
+Each SDR is connected to a band 78 Time Division Duplex~(TDD) Tower Mounted Booster~(TMB) comprising of a Power Amplifier in the transmit chain and Low Noise Amplifier~(LNA) in the receive chain.
+Each TMB is connected to a CommScope SS-65M-R2 antenna.
+The three CommScope antennas face $120^\circ$ apart.
+The Directional Coupler~(DC) and RF~Sensor are for wireless guard as discussed in Section~\ref{subsec:arasoft-design}.
+The SDRs, along with the TDD frontends, support open-source 5G and O-RAN experiments using software platforms such as OpenAirInterface5G~\cite{OpenAirI2:online}.

-Besides 5G experiments that \ara\ supports, the SDRs also support spectrum sensing experiments using the USRP Hardware Driver (UHD)~\cite{USRPHard54:online} and GNURadio~\cite{GNURadio95:online}.
-The N320 and X410 have in-built GPS Disciplined Oscillators (GPSDO), while the NI B210 (at UE station) has board-mounted GPSDO which are connected to GPS antennas for GPS-based experiments.
-Each SDR platform has a JTAG to enable reconfiguration and programmability of SDR on-board FPGA. } \ifthenelse{\boolean{12pager}} {} { The SDRs have on-board Zynq Xilinx, \hz{Is this only for N320 and X410?} which integrates the software programmability of an ARM-based processor with the hardware programmability of an FPGA, enabling key analytics and hardware acceleration while integrating CPU, DSP, ASSP, and mixed signal functionality on a single device~\cite{Zynq700068:online}. }